kcphpug/advent2016/README.markdown

 challenge where a new coding problem is posted daily.
 Solve the problem with any technique or language you want.

-The KC PHP User Group did Day 1, Problem 1 as a group.
+The KC PHP User Group attempted Day 1 and Day 2 as a group.
 The solution was written in PHP and uses PHPUnit for tests.

-See `Puzzle1.md` for Puzzle 1, Part 1 and 2.
+See `instructions` directory for each day's instructions and input.
 Sign up on
 <http://adventofcode.com> to continue working the problems.

 ## Installation